 Preparing for your appointment

-What can you do
+What you can do

-Questions to ask your doctor
+- Questions to ask during your appointment.

-Some basic questions to ask your doctor include:
+For celiac disease, questions to ask include:

 - What's the most likely cause of my symptoms?